-The new and innovative Master of Science (MSc) and Doctor of Philosophy (PhD) in Translational Medicine are the first research-based graduate programs focused on translational medicine at both master’s and doctoral levels in Canada.
-The programs are entirely unique by offering a curriculum interweaving graduate level research with authentic clinical experiences in a multidisciplinary environment across departments at Queen’s University.
+The new and innovative Master of Science (MSc) and Doctor of Philosophy (PhD) in Translational Medicine are unique research-based graduate programs focused on translational medicine at both master’s and doctoral levels in Canada.
+The programs are innovative, offering a curriculum interweaving graduate level research with authentic clinical experiences in a multidisciplinary environment across departments at Queen’s University.

 Both the MSc and PhD in Translational Medicine are research-based programs, which requires the completion of 12-credit courses, including three new mandatory core courses in translational medicine and 3 credits of elective course(s) chosen from students’ area of interests, and thesis research.
 PhD students also have the requirement of a comprehensive exam.